polarode/hska-go-generics/README.md

 	return buffer.String()
 }
 ```
 The property function is returning a boolean value, that contains the result for the tested parameters.
 If a set of parameters evaluates to false, *testing/quick* handles the error and prints according error messages.
-This function is evaluated multiple times random inputs according to the given configuration on the call `quick.Check(property, &config)`.
+This function is evaluated multiple times for random inputs according to the given configuration on the call `quick.Check(property, &config)`.
 This function can return an error, if the check failed for a set of parameters.
-This error is then forwarded to the testing object `t` together with a describtion of the property.
+This error is then forwarded to the testing object `t` together with a description of the property.

 **gopter:**
 ```go